TylerJGabb/k8s_api_sandbox/README.md

 8. Install the helm chart by running `helm install $RELEASE_NAME .` in the [manifests](./manifests/) directory

+   - note that the config connector k8s resource is in the helm templates, [configconnector.yaml](./manifests/templates/configconnector.yaml) so that this doesn't need to be performed manually

 ## Config Connector

 You'll need to install the config connector on your cluster manually, by installing the manifest at [configconnector-operator.yaml](./manifests/configconnector-operator.yaml)